 The Standard Error of Measurement (SEM) is an index of measurement error representing the standard deviation of errors attributable to sampling.
 The SEM provides information about the confidence with which a particular score can be interpreted, relative to a single individual's true score.
 Thus, a small SEM represents greater confidence that a score reflects the individual's true performance and skill level.
 The SEM is based on the formula: SEM = Sd x the sq root of r, where Sd = observed Standard Deviation, and r = Reliability.

-The SEM, in most cases, is student and measure specific.
-All IRT-based measures begin on the logit scale, which has a M=0, SD=1.
+The SEM, in most cases, is student and measure-specific.
+All IRT-based measures begin on the logit scale, which has an M=0, SD=1.
 Each vendor then creates its unique scale.
 The SEM of our scales must be below .20 to satisfy our standards for reliability.